 - If they are suffering from any co-occurring disorders (mental illness)

-- The quantity of substances they are abusing
+- The number of substances they are abusing

 - If they have any other health issues that may affect or conflict with detox medications